 Christmas Traditions in Iceland

 During the holiday season, the children of Iceland and others who believe in these hidden creatures leave an empty shoe by the window each night in hopes that the Yule lads will leave treats.
 If the children have been bad, not only will their doors mysteriously slam or their sausage disappear, a potato will fill the empty shoe in the morning.
+Is that better than a lump of coal?

 I purchased a replica of the Yule lad known as Candle Begger.
-I suppose if I am naughty, he will snuff out my candle, but so far, he has simply adorned the cabinet in my living room along with other Christmas decorations, causing no trouble at all.
+I suppose if I am naughty, he will snuff out my candle.
+But so far, he has simply adorned the cabinet in my living room along with other Christmas decorations, causing no trouble at all.